CnC Guide to Collecting Hockey Cards

 Factory Set

-The complete base set of a specific product and boxed in it’s own box.
+The complete base set of a specific product and boxed in its own box.

 Fleer